 If a child applies with certain learning needs, they may be considered for learning support on receipt of an educational psychologist's report.
 These applicants will be approved on an individual basis.

 Children with behavioural difficulties will, similarly, be considered on an individual basis.

 SENIORS (YEARS 7-13)

 Students applying to the Seniors at MIS must undertake a series of assessments to determine their suitability for the programme offered at the school.
-These assessments are as follows: Standardised Tests (CAT4): Verbal, Quantitative, Non-verbal and Spatial.
+These assessments are standardised assessments and these assessments are taken online.

 The primary indicator of a student's suitability for a place in the Senior School is the Cognitive Abilities Test (CAT4).
 Statistically, students who achieve an average of 100 or more for the four tests will score A*, A, B or C for their IGCSEs.
 In fact students scoring 120 or more will tend to achieve A*, A or B. Generally, as English is the language of instruction at MIS, the Verbal component of the assessments carries the most weight.
 Moreover, a number of the students who apply to the school have English as a second language.
 A table guide to the criteria for acceptance can be seen below:

 |Non Verbal scores 100 and above||Accepted|

 Please note that the CATs have a margin of error of three points either way.

 |Verbal 90 - 99 (other scores < 100)||